hytechclub/web-102/DomManipulation/Challenges.md

 # Challenges
 Use DOM manipulation to complete the following challenges.
-For each challenge, start by forking [this starter Repl project](https://replit.com/@HylandOutreach/JavaScriptStarter).
+For each challenge, start by remixing [this starter project](https://glitch.com/edit/#!/remix/javascriptstarter).

 ## 1. Which is Bigger?
 Create an HTML page with two inputs and one button.
 When the button is clicked, the page should display which of the two inputs contains a larger value.